Resource Library

 Virtual Presentations

 VCCIS hosts monthly educational meetings over Zoom for professionals and those in training.
 Access to our online meetings is a benefit of membership.
+To find a video topic quickly, use the Search feature and enter a keyword that may be found in the title of a video.
+Click on the link or use the search command found in the footer of each webpage.

 01-January: Diagnosis of Immune-Mediated Anemias in Dogs and Cats